Agathe48/robot_mission_3/README.md

 - `zone`, which defines the area it belongs to and can only take three values ("z1", "z2", "z3")
 - `radioactivity_level`, which defines its level of radioactivity.
 It is a random number comprised between 0 and 0.33 for z1, 0.33 and 0.66 for z2 and 0.66 and 1 for z3.

-The `Radioactivity` object is placed in each cell of the grid to define our different areas.
-Its `zone` attribute then is used by our agents to determine which zone they are in.
+The `Radioactivity` object is placed on each cell of the grid to define our different areas.
+Its `zone` attribute is then used by our agents to determine which zone they are in.

 ### The Waste

-The `Waste` object represents the waste.
+The `Waste` object represents the radioactive waste.
 It has one attribute: `type_waste` which defines the type of the waste and can only take three values ("green", "yellow", "red").

 ### The WasteDisposalZone